Komitas: Legacy

 In the 1950s, his manuscripts were also transferred from Paris to Yerevan.

 Badarak was first printed in 1933 in Paris and first recorded onto a digital media in 1988 in Yerevan.
 In collecting and publishing so many folk songs, he saved the cultural heritage of Western Armenia that otherwise would have disappeared because of the genocide.
 His works have been published in Armenia in a thoroughly annotated edition by Robert Atayan.
 Lately, nine songs on German poetry, written during his stay in Berlin, have been excavated from the archives in Yerevan and interpreted by soprano Hasmik Papian.

 The Yerevan State Musical Conservatory is named after Komitas.
 There also exists a world-renowned string quartet named after Komitas.

 On 6 July 2008, on the occasion of Quebec City's 400th anniversary celebration, a bronze bust of Komitas was unveiled near the Quebec National Assembly (provincial legislature, Auteuil street) in recognition of his great input to music in general and to Armenian popular and liturgical music in particular.
-Previously, a Granite and Bronze statue of Komitas was erected in Detroit in 1981 in honor of the great composer and as a reminder of the tragedy of the Armenian Genocide.
+Previously, a granite and bronze statue of Komitas was erected in Detroit in 1981 in honor of the great composer and as a reminder of the tragedy of the Armenian Genocide.

 In September 2008, the CD Gomidas Songs, sung by Isabel Bayrakdarian and accompanied by the Chamber Players of the Armenian Philharmonic and pianist Serouj Kradjian, was released on the Nonesuch label.
 This CD was nominated for a Grammy Award in the Best Vocal Recording category.
 A major North American tour by Ms. Bayrakdarian in October 2008 featured the music of Komitas, with concerts in Toronto, San Francisco, Orange County, Los Angeles, Vancouver, Boston and New York's Carnegie Hall.
 She was accompanied by the Manitoba Chamber Orchestra conducted by Anne Manson, and pianist Serouj Kradjian.
 The Remembrance Tour was dedicated to victims of all genocides and sponsored by the International Institute for Genocide and Human Rights Studies (a division of the Zoryan Institute).

+The complete piano works of Komitas are recorded by Şahan Arzruni on Kalan Müzik label in 2010 and remain the definitive interpretation of these compositions.
 Among the other performers of his music are Evgeny Kissin and Grigory Sokolov.

 Since 2018 Komitas appears on the 10000 Armenian dram banknote.

 In 2019, the Gurdjief Ensemble debuted in New York City performing Komitas's folk songs on traditional instruments.

+Modern performers, like Rewşan Çeliker and Pervin Chakar, reinterpret and promote his collected works, ensuring their continued relevance.